 Italy is one of the most traveled to countries on the planet and deservingly so!
 It’s one of our favorites in Europe and the absolute winner when it comes to our taste buds’ opinion.
 But where do you start in planning your trip?
-Deciding between all the major cities and the scenic in-betweens is challenging, to say the least.
-To help out and get you started, we’ve put together this 2 week itinerary for your amazing trip to Italy!
+Deciding between all the major cities and the scenic in-betweens can be pretty challenging.
+To help you get started, we’ve put together this 2 week itinerary for your amazing trip to Italy!

 What Kind of Itinerary is This?